How to use Holidays to Improve in HPAT

 Many students use the holidays to finally relax after a several months of hard work.
 For those sitting the HPAT next year, the road ahead can look especially challenging and instil feelings of anxiety.
-However, after taking a long-deserved rest, the holidays can actually be used efficiently and effectively to get ahead in the HPAT and obtain the score you need to get into your dream course.
+However, after taking a long-deserved rest, the holidays can actually be used efficiently and effectively to get ahead in the HPAT and obtain the score you need to get into your dream course of medicine.

 The holidays can also be a good time for you to start reviewing your performance to identify your current strengths and weaknesses in HPAT.
-By doing so, you can assess the questions you need to improve in and specifically focus your attention in the holidays into refining that particular area.
-Use the questions you are strong in as motivation to keep on improving because there is still time to perfect your skills.
+By doing so, you can assess the types of HPAT questions you need to improve in and specifically focus your attention in the holidays into refining that particular area.
+Use the HPAT questions you are strong in as motivation to keep on improving because there is still time to perfect your skills.